 Christopher Mayo (b.
 1980) is a Toronto-based composer of orchestral, chamber, vocal and electronic music.
 His work, variously described as “cogent, haunting and…desperately poignant” (The Times) and “a steampunk collection of gnarly machine-like noises, flashy timbres, and explosive rhythms” (Classical Voice North America), is characterized by its distinctive rhythmic language and wide range of diverse and eclectic inspirations.

-Also noted for his work as a versatile orchestrator and arranger, Christopher has collaborated with artists including Grammy nominated pop singer-songwriter Carly Rae Jepsen, throat-singer Tanya Tagaq, DJ King Britt, electronic artist Matthew Herbert and drum and bass star Goldie among others.
+Also noted for his work as a versatile orchestrator and arranger, Christopher has collaborated with artists including Grammy nominated pop singer-songwriter Carly Rae Jepsen, R&B duo DVSN, throat-singer Tanya Tagaq, DJ King Britt, electronic artist Matthew Herbert and drum and bass star Goldie among others.

 Christopher’s music has been commercially recorded by the London Symphony Orchestra on their LSO Live label as well as by Aurora Orchestra for NMC Recordings.
 Christopher’s music has been widely broadcast on television and radio including multiple broadcasts on BBC 1 Television, BBC Radio 3 and CBC Radio 2.

 Christopher holds a Bachelor’s degree from the University of Toronto, a Master’s degree from the Royal College of Music, where he studied with Julian Anderson and a PhD from the Royal Academy of Music, where he studied with Philip Cashian.